Temperz87/VTOLVR-Multiplayer/README.md

 # VTOL VR Multiplayer Mod
 [![Discord](https://img.shields.io/discord/597153468834119710?label=VTOL%20VR%20Modding&logo=discord&style=flat-square)](https://discord.gg/XZeeafp "Discord Invite") [![](https://img.shields.io/badge/Steam-Networking-lightgrey?style=flat-square)](https://partner.steamgames.com/doc/api/ISteamNetworking "Steam Networking Docs") [![](https://img.shields.io/badge/Steamworks-.NET-blue?style=flat-square)](https://steamworks.github.io/installation/ "Steamworks C# Wrapper")

 This is the repository for the modded multiplayer in VTOL VR.
-The multiplayer is currently sperate from the mod loader its self but once it is at a playable state, it will be merged in with the mod loader.
+The multiplayer is currently separate from the mod loader itself but once it is at a playable state, it will be merged in with the mod loader.

-The mod uses steams networking library meaning players don't need to install additional dependencies to play multiplayer, just the mod loader and multiplayer mod is needed.
+The mod uses the steams networking library meaning players don't need to install additional dependencies to play multiplayer, just the mod loader and multiplayer mod is needed.

 ## Installation
 Once you have cloned the repository, you will need to head over to your VTOL VR games directory and copy the listed dlls from the `Steam\steamapps\common\VTOL VR\VTOLVR_Data\Managed` folder to the `Dependencies` folder.
 The list of what you need can be found inside of the `Dependencies` folder.

-You also need to have .net 4.5 installed to build the mod.
+You also need to have .Net 4.5 installed to build the mod.

-To get pasted the super basic tester check, you just need to build the mod in debug mode, this should go past the check I put in place just to stop people sharing the dll with their friends and then complaining that things are buggy or keep asking how to use it.
+Because the mod is currently in pre-alpha testing phase, the dll is not provided directly.
+To get past the super basic tester check and try it out, you just need to build the mod in debug mode, this should go past the check I put in place just to stop people sharing the dll with their friends and then complaining that things are buggy or keep asking how to use it.

 ## Contributors